 Regular inspection, maintenance and tuning of all vehicles used on site ensures that vehicle emissions are kept to a minimum.
 This is in the best interests of both OGNZL and contractors as efficient engines prolong vehicle life and minimise fuel costs.
-OGNZL operates a comprehensive maintenance programme to ensure that all on-site mobile equipment and light vehicles are serviced as required and has a contract with Goldfields Automotive to service its road-registered equipment and light vehicles.
+OGNZL operates a comprehensive maintenance programme to ensure that all on-site mobile equipment and light vehicles are serviced as required and has a contract with a local automotive service agent to service its road-registered equipment and light vehicles.
 All leased vehicles are maintained by the contracted lease company.